videojs/videojs-contrib-hls/README.md

 and potentially having to forego HTML-based video entirely to provide the best desktop viewing experience.

-This plugin attempts to address that situation by providing a polyfill for HLS on browsers that have Flash support.
+This tech attempts to address that situation by providing a polyfill for HLS on browsers that have Flash support.
 You can deploy a single HLS stream, code against the regular HTML5 video APIs, and create a fast, high-quality video experience across all the big web device categories.

-The videojs-hls plugin is still working towards a 1.0 release so it may not fit your requirements today.
+The videojs-hls tech is still working towards a 1.0 release so it may not fit your requirements today.
 Specifically, there is _no_ support for: